TamayoLeivaJ/Python-basics/README.md

 ## Pandas

 *pandas* is a Python package providing fast, flexible, and expressive data structures designed to make working with "relational" or "labeled" data both easy and intuitive.
 It aims to be the fundamental high-level building block for doing practical, **real world** data analysis in Python.
 Additionally, it has the broader goal of becoming **the most powerful and flexible open source data analysis / manipulation tool available in any language**.
 It is already well on its way toward this goal.<br>

+Features<br>
+1. Easy handling of missing data in floating point as well as non-floating point data.<br>
+1. Size mutability: columns can be inserted and deleted from DataFrame and higher dimensional objects.<br>
+1. Automatic and explicit data alignment: objects can be explicitly aligned to a set of labels, or the user can simply ignore the labels and let 'Series', 'DataFrame', etc. automatically align the data for you in computations.<br>
+1. Powerful, flexible group by functionality to perform split-apply-combine operations on data sets, for both aggregating and transforming data.<br>
+1. Make it easy to convert ragged, differently-indexed data in other Python and NumPy data structures into DataFrame objects.<br>
+1. Intelligent label-based slicing, fancy indexing, and subsetting of large data sets.<br>
+1. Intuitive merging and joining data sets.<br>
+1. Flexible reshaping and pivoting of data sets.<br>
+1. Hierarchical labeling of axes (possible to have multiple labels per tick).<br>
+1. Robust IO tools for loading data from flat files (CSV and delimited), Excel files, databases, and saving/loading data from the ultrafast HDF5 format.<br>
+1. Time series-specific functionality: date range generation and frequency conversion, moving window statistics, date shifting and lagging.<br><br>

 ### Import Pandas Package